wu-qing-157/Rogue-Mx/README.md

 Recursive calls are processed in random order, which may be optimized in the future.

+### Constant Propagation

+Only performed on local variables.

+Including operations on string literals.

 ## Timeline

 + 2020.01.14 __Add a lexer & parser full of bugs__